Bozhidar (Bobby) Chakalov

 Yemi Lawrence: Yemi graduated from UCD with a degree in Global Disease Biology in 2019.
 Yemi’s family immigrated from Nigeria and Yemi grew up in Sacramento.
 Yemi examined quality of care and online reviews of community health centers.
 Her goal is to work in healthcare and health policy in Nigeria.
 Yemi is a second-year medical student at UCSF.

-Armin Dorri: Armin is a recent UCD graduate and currently a PhD student in pscyhology at UT Austin.
+Armin Dorri: Armin graduated from UCD in 2018 and is currently a PhD student in pscyhology at UT Austin.
 Armin identifies as a gay cis-male of Armenian heritage.
 Armin examined minority primary care providers’ experiences of bias, harassment and discrimination.
 His research interests include the impacts of stigma on the mental health of sexual orientation and gender identity minorities, including how the role of stigma in shaping healthcare encounters.